Personal tools

 "biologically based"

-However, the use of this particular phrase is at least an indication of the orientation within NAMI toward a narrow medical model approach.
+However, the use of this particular phrase is at least a general indication of the orientation within NAMI toward a narrow medical model approach.

-NAMI tends to use this phrase with a sense of certainty in describing mental health issues, as the "one true way," even though there are many other competing paradigms.
+NAMI tends to use this phrase with a sense of certainty in describing mental health issues, as the “one true way,” even though there is no conclusive scientific evidence, and there are many other competing paradigms.
+This “medical model” approach is also promoted in countless NAMI printed brochures.

-In reality, of course, there are many theories about mental and emotional problems and crisis, and there is no scientific proof that one particular approach has been proven.
+In reality, of course, there are many theories about mental and emotional problems and crisis, and there is no scientific data that one particular approach has been proven.

-You'll see that this year, finally, NAMI's use of the phrase apparently started to go down, though has not approached their 2003 levels.
+You’ll see from the graph that in the year 2010, finally, NAMI’s use of the phrase apparently started to go down.

 120 - count date: Summer 2003